Xunnamius/error-utils/README.md

 parameter.
 Adhering to this pattern allows easy extension of your error classes.
 Additionally, the `public readonly`
 [parameter property](https://www.typescriptlang.org/docs/handbook/2/classes.html#parameter-properties)
 can be used to expose any extra constructor arguments.
-See `DeepCustomSpecialError` below for an example.
+See below for an example.

 Afterwards, you can use your error classes like so: